kamillionlabs/hateoflux-demos/README.md

   }
 }
 ```
-_Feel free to explore other endpoints as defined in the controllers._
+_Feel free to explore other endpoints as defined in the controllers.
+Unit tests are also a great way to get to know how things work._

 ## Examples from the Documentation Cookbook